Merced pharmacy robbery suspects captured in Ripon after 50-mile chase, police say

 The suspects then fled in a silver compact sedan, West said.
 But officers had figured out where they were and started pursuit.

-The two men led the officers on a lengthy chase that ended about 50 miles later in Ripon when their car crashed into a tree in the 1500 block of West Colony Road, West said.
+The two men led the officers on a lengthy chase that ended about 50 miles later in Ripon when their car crashed into a light pole in the 1500 block of West Colony Road, West said.

 Never miss a local story.